DAYTON, Ohio (WDTN) – The National Museum of the US Air Force is celebrating the Apollo 11 moon landing with space-related activities.

 The museum hosted five different presentations in the auditorium on various topics from spacesuits to fun facts on the Apollo program.
 There were demonstrations in model rocketry outside the museum.

 Dave Combs, the President of Right Stuff Rocketeers, says, “The model rockets that they’re building is a very simple kit, shouldn’t take more than 4 or 5 minutes and the museum is providing staff to help them.
 They’ll have a great time, they’ll learn what they need to learn, and in the end, hopefully it’ll become a life-long hobby for them.”

-The museum’s educators say they hope the event inspires children to dream big.Grab the FREE WDTN News App for iPhone or Android.
+The museum’s educators say they hope the event inspires children to dream big.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.